MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

     When prompted, enter your Azure Information Protection tenant administrator credentials.
 Typically, you use an account that is a global administrator for Azure Active Directory or Office 365.

-4. Run `Get-AadrmConfiguration` and make a copy of the BPOSId value.
+4. Run `Get-AipServiceConfiguration` and make a copy of the BPOSId value.

-    An example of output from Get-AadrmConfiguration:
+    An example of output from Get-AipServiceConfiguration:

 		    BPOSId                                   : 23976bc6-dcd4-4173-9d96-dad1f48efd42